mad1982max/CrackYour1TI/HTML_HIGH.md

 4. Render TREE - combining of DOM and CSSOM together.
 It contains the contents and the styles associated with the content.
 Only visible content.

-5. Layout - figure out where and how all the elements are positioned on page (width,height,position etc.)
+5. Layout - step where browser figure out where and how all the elements are positioned on page (width,height,position etc.)

 6. Paint - converting visible content of the page to pixels to be displayed on the screen

+# How can I get indexed better by search engines?

+SEO - is the process of improving website to achieve a higher position in search engine's ranking Main steps:

+- Fill **title** tag (for understanding what a page is about)
+- Fill **meta** tags: _description_ (how pages to be described in the search listings), _keywords_, _charset_, _viewport_, _language_
+- Use _semantic HTML_ (menu, nav, header, footer, hX, section, main, link tags)
+- _Alternative text_ (alt) for images and videos
+- Use _meaningful URL_ (yes: xxx/product/1, no xxx/pageNNN, where NNN - number)
+- Create _XML or HTML sitemaps_
+- _Quick loading_ of the pages
+- Prefer _SSR_